-The Treasury Department’s Office of Foreign Assets Control previously sanctioned virtual currency mixer Blender.io for being used by the Lazarus Group to launder over $20.5 million of illicit proceeds from the Harmony Bridge heist on June 24.
+The Treasury Department’s Office of Foreign Assets Control previously sanctioned virtual currency mixer Blender.io for being used by the Lazarus Group to launder over $20.5 million of illicit proceeds from the Ronin Bridge heist.

 The Treasury Department underlined that cryptocurrency mixers that assist criminals are a “threat to US national security,” pledging to continue its efforts to expose components of the cryptocurrency ecosystem that cybercriminals use to obfuscate the proceeds from illicit activities.